trevadelman/local-chat/README.md

 A native macOS desktop application for chatting with your local Ollama models.
 Built with Electron and React, this application provides a clean, modern interface for interacting with AI models running on your machine.

+## Quick Start

+See [SETUP.md](SETUP.md) for detailed instructions on:
+- Development setup
+- Building for distribution
+- Installing the built app
+- Troubleshooting common issues

 ## Features

 ### Model Management ✅